Muslim hajj pilgrims perform Satan stoning ritual - Vanguard News

 Saudi Arabia’s King Salman made the trip to Mina on Saturday and was seen on state-run television observing worshippers from the window of a high-rise.

+The monarch on Sunday held talks in Mina with Yemeni President Abedrabbo Mansour Hadi, state media said.

+Yemen’s southern separatists on Saturday seized the presidential palace in the second city Aden, a move decried by Hadi’s government as a UAE-backed coup.

-“We pray to Allah almighty to… accept their pilgrimage and worship,” he tweeted on Sunday, which marked the beginning of Eid al-Adha, the festival of sacrifice.
+“We pray to Allah almighty to… accept their pilgrimage and worship,” King Salman tweeted on Sunday, which marked the beginning of Eid al-Adha, the festival of sacrifice.

 They consume some of the meat and give the rest to poor people unable to buy food.